-The battle in the classics of Tolkien and others is often a bit of a let down.
+The battle scenes in the classics of Tolkien and others are often a bit of a letdown.

 There’s a long walk, a lot of fine talk, plenty of awe then either the human hero finds an exit and postpones the battle or there’s a divine intervention which crushes evil a tad unfairly I think.